 When IKEA ventured into Japan in 1974, they brought a strategy that had worked wonders in Northern Europe.
 The cultural and living standard similarities between the Nordic countries and Germany, where IKEA had already gained a strong foothold, were undeniable.
 Yet, Japan was a different ballgame altogether, and as we know from other articles I have written, it is culturally rich and unique in its ways.
 The critical oversight of IKEA in viewing Japan as "just another country on the map" meant that they underestimated the deep-rooted differences in the markets in Europe and Japan, which became one of their earliest missteps in market entry.

 IKEA's European charm, while attractive, was a misfit in Japan.
 Japanese apartments and homes, historically, have been compact, catering to the nation's high population density and urban-centric living.
 When IKEA brought their standard European-sized furniture to this market, they ran into a wall - sometimes quite literally, as their furniture was often too big for the average Japanese home.
 It wasn't just about the size of the furniture but also about the functionality that the Japanese sought in their homes – multipurpose, collapsible, and space-efficient designs.
-And while IKEA tried to woo Japanese consumers with smaller, cosier pop-up stores opened in partnership with the trendy "hyakkaten" or department stores, it started to become clear that the root of the problem holding back IKEA's popularity wasn't purely root to market, but rather it lay in the size and design of the products themselves.
+And while IKEA tried to woo Japanese consumers with smaller, cosier pop-up stores opened in partnership with the trendy "hyakkaten" or department stores, it started to become clear that the root of the problem holding back IKEA's popularity wasn't purely route to market, but rather it lay in the size and design of the products themselves.

 Another layer to the story is the uniqueness of the Japanese transportation landscape overall.
 With a strong emphasis on public transport, many people in cities lack personal vehicles, the transportation of large, bulky items is not just an inconvenience; it's a significant challenge.
 Imagine a consumer, attracted by IKEA's designs, purchasing furniture, only then to realise the logistical nightmare of getting it home.